 Revert to Transmit Mode

-After 120 seconds of no movement, the beacon switches from search to send mode in case you get buried in a follow-up slide.
-Before switching back this beacon beeps loudly for 10 seconds to alert the searcher that this function is taking place.
-This feature is sometimes debated and you can read more about it in our main Best Avalanche Beacon Review.
+After 120 seconds of no movement, the beacon switches from Search to Send mode in case you get buried in a follow-up slide.
+Before switching back, this beacon beeps loudly for 10 seconds to alert the searcher that this function is taking place.
+This usefulness of this feature is sometimes debated, and you can read more about it in our main review.Smart Antenna Technology

 The 3+ was one of the first avalanche beacons to implement smart antenna technology.
-This technology is now being implemented by more and more avalanche beacon manufactures each year.
+This technology is now being applied by more and more avalanche beacon manufacturers each year.
 This technology helps the beacon realize how it is oriented on the victim who is buried in the avalanche.
-Using gravity the beacon picks the antenna that is the best orientation to broadcast it's signal to maximize the range that searchers might be able to pick up the buried beacon.
+Using gravity, the beacon picks the antenna that is in the best orientation to broadcast its signal to maximize the range that searchers might be able to pick up the buried beacon.

-The Ortovox 3+ is a beacon that can be appreciated by everyone from the most novice user to very experienced and avid backcountry travelers.
-Only professionals and the most demanding users will wish the 3+ had more to offer.
-Those types of users are more likely to want more complex beacons like the Mammut Pulse Barryvox and the Ortovox S1+.
-The 3+ simple and easy to understand with one of the better multiple burial functions on the market.
-Its only downsides are its average speed, okay bracketing and slightly below average maximum range.
+The 3+ is a beacon that can be appreciated by everyone, from the most novice user to very experienced and avid backcountry travelers.
+Only professionals and the most demanding recreational users will wish the 3+ had more to offer.
+Those types of users are more likely to want more complex beacons like our Editors' Choice winner, the Mammut Barryvox S, or the Ortovox S1+.

 OutdoorGearLab Member Reviews